 At the University of Geneva, students are subject to the Directive on Student Plagiarism.
 These are its key elements:

-“Plagiarism is defined as inserting in one’s academic work formulations, phrases, passages, images or whole chapters, as well as ideas or analyses, taken from the work of others and presenting them as one's own.
-Plagiarism is committed either by actively appropriating the words or ideas of others or by failing to reference them and their sources correctly”.
+“Plagiarism is defined as inserting in one's academic work formulations, phrases, passages, images or whole chapters, as well as ideas or analyses, taken from the work of other authors or produced using a generative artificial intelligence tool, and passing them off as one's own.
+Plagiarism is committed by the author of the work either by actively appropriating the aforementioned elements or by omitting the correct reference, whether intentionally or not. ”

 “Master’s and bachelor’s theses and other research work will […] be checked in all cases of suspected plagiarism and also by random sampling”.